GitBolt/solana-bank-workshop/README.md

 In this workshop, we'll learn about on-chain automation using Clockwork by simulating interest returns in bank account.
 In real life, banks offer interest rates of around 2.5% - 7% annually.
 In our program however, we'll be implementing 5% returns per minute, just to display the balance change considerably enough, otherwise, we would need to wait for a long time to notice a significant change in the balance with the real-world interest rate.

+### How to Build & Run

+1. You would need to deploy the program on Solana blockchain first.
+You can use SolPg to get started quickly or clone this and work locally:
+ - SOLPg
+   - Click on the [Solana Playground](https://beta.solpg.io/645fc8f0d6ebe745da2043a6) link and deploy it
+  - Working Locally
+    - Install [Anchor](https://www.anchor-lang.com/), [Rust](https://www.rust-lang.org/tools/install) and [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) and [Clockwork CLI](https://docs.clockwork.xyz/welcome/installation) and clone this repository
+    - Run `clockwork localnet`
+    - Then, open a new terminal instance and head over to `program/` directory using `cd program/` command.
+    - Enter `anchor build` and `yarn install` in the same directory.
+    - Then, enter `anchor deploy`, you'll get a program Id at the end, copy it and paste it in [declare_id macro](/program/programs/bank-simulator/src/lib.rs) and in [Anchor.toml localnet section](/program/Anchor.toml)
+    - Finally, enter `anchor test --skip-local-validator` to build everything and run tests.

+> Note that you may have some issues using latest version of Solana CLI.
+It is recommend that you install Solana CLI version 1.14.18
+If you see blockhash keep expiring when you run `anchor deploy` or when running `anchor test`, then just stop your clockwork validator and re-start it.
+That will solve the issue.

+2. To launch the frontend, head over to `/app` directory and enter: `yarn install && yarn dev`

 ### Automation

 We'll be using [Clockwork](https://www.clockwork.xyz/) for running a cron job that updates our balance with interest returns every 10 seconds.
 In the real world, interest returns are deposited on a periodic basis, the interval however is large, like quarterly or yearly.
 We'll be depositing every 10 seconds to quickly observe changes and understand better.